 - Delivery services

-Some researchers go as far as saying that any job that can be learned will stop to exist in the near future.
+Some researchers say that any job that can be learned will stop existing.

 What jobs are least likely to be automated?

-Some research says that there are certain professions that have less than a 1% chance of being automated.
+Some research says that certain professions have less than a 1% chance of being automated.
 Here they are: